 Let’s go!
 We’ll start our 48 hours traveling Berlin with the tourist mile…

-Best districts in Berlin
+Explore the Best Districts in Berlin

 The Brandenburg gate is close to Berlin’s main train station.
 It’s also the gate to East Berlin.
 This is the starting point of the large Unter den Linden avenue, named after its linden trees.
 There’s not much local life here; it’s lined mainly with offices, museums and a large university.
 If the avenue is so wide, it was meant for tanks and troops of Soviet Russia to march.